Azure/azure-quickstart-templates/application-workloads/sharepoint/sharepoint-adfs/README.md

 ## Features

-This templates creates a SharePoint Subscription / 2019 / 2016  farm with an extensive configuration that would take ages to perform manually, including a federated authentication with ADFS, an OAuth trust, the User Profiles service and a web application with 2 zones and multiple path based and host-named site collections.
+This template creates a DC, a SQL Server 2022, and from 1 to 5 server(s) hosting a SharePoint Subscription / 2019 / 2016 farm with an extensive configuration, including trusted authentication, user profiles with personal sites, an OAuth trust (using a certificate), a dedicated IIS site for hosting high-trust add-ins, etc...
-On the SharePoint virtual machines, [Chocolatey](https://chocolatey.org/) is used to install the latest version of Notepad++, Visual Studio Code, Azure Data Studio, Fiddler, ULS Viewer and 7-Zip.
+The latest version of key softwares (including Fiddler, vscode, np++, 7zip, ULS Viewer) is installed.
+SharePoint machines have additional fine-tuning to make them immediately usable (remote administration tools, custom policies for Edge and Chrome, shortcuts, etc...).

 There are some differences in the configuration, depending on the SharePoint version:

 ### Common to all SharePoint versions